 And much more

-Hopefully not!
-A strike is something like a last ditch effort to make the point that something we are asking for is vitally important.
+That will be up to us!
 The decision to strike (like all others within the union) is democratically made, and in Alaska, requires 50%+1 of all members of the unit to vote yes.

 No. It is unlawful for employers to retaliate against employees for union activity.
 Unionizing, and talking to coworkers about unionizing, is legally protected.